Skip links

 We may transfer your personal data to the below third parties for the following reasons:

-• Within the JDC Group: personal data may be transferred within a select group of JDC entities and affiliates.
-The list of such entities and affiliates can be found at http://www.jdc.org/about/privacy-policy/jdc-entities/.
+Within the JDC Group: personal data may be transferred within a select group of JDC entities and affiliates.
+The list of such entities and affiliates can be found at www.jdc.org/about/privacy-policy/jdc-entities/.
 In each case, the transfer is for purposes of carrying on, managing and administering our respective operations effectively and properly; to administer programs, communicate with donors, monitor and ensure compliance with applicable internal procedures (e.g., corporate financial responsibilities), and to respond to and comply with any grant requirements and legal demands.
-In addition, in the event that our foundation is closed and a new JDC entity is established or if our operations and/or employees are transferred in whole or in part to a new JDC entity that provides services to you, your personal information may be transferred to the new JDC entity prior to the transaction or after the transaction, subject to any rights provided by applicable law, including under the laws of the jurisdiction in which the other entity is located.

-• With certain third parties: Additionally, personal data may be shared with vendors or third-parties who deliver or provide goods and services or otherwise act on behalf of or at the direction of JDC, which third parties include, for example, hotels, training providers and partners, product-fulfillment companies, third-party event hosts, other third parties who may provide services on websites that are accessible from links on one of our websites, banks or credit card companies processing payment; and independent external advisors (e.g., auditors, lawyers).
-If you are an event attendee, speaker, or sponsor, certain of your information will be included in the event Program, which can be publicly disclosed, and may also be shared with third-party event sponsors and exhibitors.
-We may also share personally identifiable information with third parties for legitimate interest purposes, including for the following reasons or in the following circumstances: i) to investigate potentially fraudulent or questionable activities; ii) in anticipation of and in the course of an actual or potential reorganization of operations and/or transfer of employees; and iii) when we believe it is necessary to cooperate with law enforcement or in response to a government request, including if specifically requested or required, as otherwise permitted by law, and for other valid operational purposes.
+Service providers and processors: Personal data may be shared with vendors or third parties who deliver goods and services on our behalf.
+These include, for example, hotels, travel agencies, training providers and partners (product-fulfillment companies, third-party event hosts, banks or credit card companies processing payment, and independent external advisors (e.g., auditors, lawyers).
+Our online service providers include Jotform (online application and registration forms), Zoom (online seminars and event recordings), ServiceNow (internal case management), Canva (graphic design of bios, promotional materials), Whatsapp (communications channel for seminar groups), Mailchimp (mailing), Open CRM (internal database software), QuestionPro (processing surveys), Microsoft 365 (internal working environment,).
+All such service providers are engaged under written data processing agreements as required by Article 28 GDPR.
+If you are an event attendee, speaker, or sponsor, certain of your information will be included in the event programme and may also be shared with third-party event sponsors and exhibitors.
+We may also share personal data with third parties in the following circumstances: (i) to investigate potentially fraudulent activities; (ii) in connection with an actual or potential reorganisation of operations or transfer of employees; and (iii) when we believe it is necessary to cooperate with law enforcement or in response to a lawful government request.

 Duration of Data Processing